 I took my diploma in the local scientific high school, where I found stimulating teachers and challenging courses.
 After that, I applied to the mathematics degree course in University of Bologna, Italy.
 In 2008 I took my Bachelor degree, under supervision of Prof. Ermanno Lanconelli, writing a thesis on symmetry problems of harmonic maps.
 In 2010, under suggestion of Prof. Lanconelli, I left to Finland to specialise in mathematical analysis.
 During my Erasmus year I fell in love with Finland and decided to stay.
 I completed my master studies in 2011 with a thesis on Wiener's criterion and I left with my family to Finland, to start my PhD studies in inverse problems at University of Helsinki.

 In 2013, I was so lucky to become a mother to a beautiful girl.
 After my 10 month maternity leave, I came back to submit my licentiate thesis on inverse acoustic scattering and I started working in a challenging problem in X-ray tomography.
 At the end of 2014, I won a scholarship of the Doctoral School of Mathematics and Statistics at University of Helsinki.
 In October 2016, I graduated and was awarded a Licentiate Degree in Applied Mathematics.
-In April 2016, I started working in the role of Technical Project Manager at Relex Solutions Oy, a successful software company which implements solutions to improve Supply Chain Management.
+In 2016 I started working in the role of Technical Project Manager at Relex Solutions Oy, a software company which implements solutions to improve Supply Chain Management.
+In 2017 my son joined our family through international adoption.